davidalger/devenv/README.md

 This means that all vhosts support SSL on both the naked domain and any immediate subdomain.
 Since these certs are all signed by the persistent root CA, if the root CA is added to the host as a trusted cert, the SSL cert for any vhost will automatically be valid.

+To add this certificate to your trusted certs list in your keychain you can run this command from terminal `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain /server/.shared/ssl/rootca/certs/ca.cert.pem`

 ### Database Server

 This node has MySql 5.6.x installed.
 Since this is a development environment, the root mysql password has been left blank.